nopnop2002/esp-idf-ultrasonic/README.md

 ![HY-SRF05-3](https://user-images.githubusercontent.com/6020549/61570755-a67eff80-aac9-11e9-9e9c-19e946fae39f.JPG)

+- M5Stack project is for M5Stack

 - M5Stick project is for M5Stick

 - M5StickC project is for M5StickC

+- M5StickC-Plus project is for M5StickC-Plus

-- M5Stack project is for M5Stack
+- M5StickC-Plus2 project is for M5StickC-Plus2

 - WebSocket project is for generic ESP32